Ankan-cyber/resumeio2pdfnextjs/README.md

 - Webapp downloads the PDF of the resume
 - Free and easy to use

+## Announcement

+Because of some recent changes in resume.io the share link can't be generated.
+So if you are in this situation use this repo to get the chrome extension for downloading resume [ResumeGrabber](https://github.com/ngntriminh/ResumeGrabber)

 ## Getting Started

 1. Clone this repository